kubernetes/community/contributors/guide/README.md

 ## Code Review

 _Improvements needed_
-* Clarify and streamline some of the explanations from [here:] (https://github.com/kubernetes/community/blob/master/contributors/devel/owners.md#code-review-process)
+* Clarify and streamline some of the explanations from [here](https://github.com/kubernetes/community/blob/master/contributors/devel/owners.md#code-review-process).

 * Explain OWNERS files and process (also found in above link)